 Q: How many unique starter Pokémon are there?

-A: 29 in total, counting all unique starters across generations and spinoffs (excluding repeat appearances).
+A: 29 overall, counting all original founders across generations and spinoffs (except from repeat appearances).

 Q: What were the first starter Pokémon?